Get Tangem

 Crypto payments offer some other benefits:

-• Security: Cryptocurrency transactions are securely protected, while information about them is stored in the blockchain and cannot be changed;
+• Security: Cryptocurrency transactions are securely protected, while information about them is stored in the blockchain and cannot be changed.

-• Commissions: Cryptocurrency transactions generally incur lower fees than bank transfers;
+• Commissions: Cryptocurrency transactions generally incur lower fees than bank transfers.

 • Speed: Withdrawing funds from a digital wallet can sometimes take up to a week.
 Cryptocurrency withdrawals are orders of magnitude faster.

 So, we've established that accepting payments in crypto is profitable, convenient, and a safe bet for the future.
 You might, however, be wondering why businesses need cryptoprocessing.
-After all, you only need a crypto wallet if you want to receive payments in crypto.
+After all, you only need a crypto wallet if you want to receive payments in crypto payments.
 Unfortunately, it isn't so simple, even when companies opt for the "crypto–crypto" model:

-• First, you need to create invoices for customers;
+• First, you need to create invoices for customers.

 • Second, the system must be automated.
 Otherwise, sellers will get confused about payments and won't remember which amount came from which customer;